ZhengLiangliang1996/zhengliangliang1996.github.io/_posts/2024/01/2024-01-29-What-is-Mathematics-CH1-Solution.md

 title: "What is Mathematics: Solution Chapter 1"
 date: "2024-01-29"
 categories:
-  - "general science"
+  - "math"
 toc:
   sidebar: true
 ---

-### Before the solutions :)
+## Before the solutions :)
-The solution presented on the blog is my personal solutions for the exercises in the book 'What is Mathematics: An Elementary Approach To Ideas And Methods' by Herbert Robbins and Richard Courant,  please leave a comment if you spot any mistakes in the solution or calculations.
+The solution presented on the blog is my personal solutions for the exercises in the book 'What is Mathematics: An Elementary Approach To Ideas And Methods' by Herbert Robbins and Richard Courant,  please leave a comment if you spot any mistakes or you have questions on the solution.
 Thanks in advance!

-## Chapter 1: The Natural Numbers

-### 1. Calculation with Integers
+## Calculation with Integers
 1. Set up the addition and multiplication tables in the duodecimal system and work some examples of the same sort.

     The duodecimal system (also known as base 12 or dozenal) is the number system with a base of twelve.